jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-11-19.md

 Agenda Notes:

 Minutes:
+* 6 people subscribed to the newsletter.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 --------------------------------------------------------------------------------